Nshmais/Swiss-Tournament/README.md

 ## Pairing Logic

 With every match based on the outcomes of the match, the **Score** variable incraments with 3 points if win and 0 points if lost. then the players get aranged in **Ascending** order based on their Score.
-Every **ajacent ODD and the next EVEN ordered player get paired together** for next game.
+Every **ajacent odd and the next even ordered player get paired together** for next game.